 Republished on SNGS December 23, 2013

 Vedic astrology originated in India.
 It is also called "Jyotish" and is commonly referred to as the "mother of all astrology."
-Proponents of Vedic astrology claim that it is superior to the sun sign-focused western astrology that most people think of when they think of astrology.
-Alan Annand, a Vedic astrologer and palmist from Toronto, talked to Val Tobin about how Vedic astrology lured him away from 15 years of western astrology practice, and why people can use it to guide them in making major decisions.
+Proponents of Vedic astrology claim that it is superior to the sun sign-focused western astrology most people think of when they think of astrology.
+Alan Annand, a Vedic astrologer and palmist from Toronto, talked to Val Tobin about how Vedic astrology lured him away from 15 years of western astrology practice and why people can use it to guide them in making major decisions.

 Moving from Western Astrology to Vedic Astrology